ibm-cloud-docs/apps/secapps.md

 2. Select the name for your app to open the app details view.

-3. Select the **Routes** drop-down, and then select **Manage domains**.
+3. Select the **Routes** pull-down, and then select **Manage domains**.

 3. For your custom domain, click **Upload Certificate**.

 4. Browse to upload a certificate, private key, and optionally an intermediate certificate.
-You can also select the checkbox to enable requests of a client certificate.
-If you enable the option to request a client certificate, you must upload a client certificate trust store file that defines the allowed user access to your custom domain.
+You can also select the check box to enable requests of a client certificate.
+If you enable the option to request a client certificate, you must upload a client certificate truststore file that defines the allowed user access to your custom domain.

   #### Certificate